 Another comment relates to the scheduling of a press event for May 11, 2000 while the comment period was still open.
 In response, the tentative scheduling of the event in advance of a final determination is required due to the busy schedules of EPA and NJDEP senior managers.
-In the event that a final determination had not been made or that the final determination was to deny the request, the press event would be canceled, rescheduled or held to explain the grounds for denial.
+In the event that a final determination had not been made or that the final determination was to deny the request, the press event would be Start Printed Page 32092canceled, rescheduled or held to explain the grounds for denial.

 Another comment concerned a survey of the boats registered in the State of Maryland indicating that 5.2% of the vessels were equipped with either a Type I or Type II Marine Sanitation Device (MSD).
 This commenter stated that little if any environmental benefit would be gained by elimination of these flow through discharges.
 In response, EPA contends that elimination of any source of pollutants results in an environmental benefit.
 This individual also stated that it is a well known fact that the existing, national prohibition on the discharge of untreated vessel sewage waste is not enforced.
 In response, EPA notes that New Jersey has prosecuted two boat captains criminally for discharging vessel waste.
 New Jersey conducted an investigation of the fishing fleet operating out of the Belmar Marina and found one boat that was discharging into the Shark River, a designated No Discharge Area.
 Further, it must be noted that EPA's decision in this matter is limited to the adequacy and availability of pumpout facilities, and these comments are not relevant to this specific decision.